JuliaLang/www.julialang.org/jsoc/gsoc/medpipe3d.md

 ### Project 2: Adding dataset-wide functions and integrations of augmentations

 **Description:**
 MedPipe3D was created as a package that improves integration between other parts of the small ecosystem (MedEye3D, MedEval3D, and MedImage).
 Currently, it needs to be expanded and adapted so it can be a basis for a fully functional medical imaging pipeline.
+It requires utilities for preprocessing specific to medical imaging - like uniformization of spacing, orientation, cropping, or padding.
+It needs to k fold cross validation and simple ensembling.
+Other necessary part of the segmentation pipeline are the augmentations that should be easier to use, and provide test time augmentation for uncertainty quantification.
+The last thing in the pipeline that is also important for practitioners is postprocessing - and the most popular postprocessing is finding and keeping only the largest connected component.

 - **Mentor:** Jakub Mitura [email: jakub.mitura14@gmail.com]